N Ireland - Historic cities, spectacular glens, wild coasts

-The delights of Antrim and its coast encompass some of the UK's finest visual experiences such as the iconic Giant's Causeway and Rathlin Island with its colony of seals competing for attention with the haunting cries of seabirds soaring and diving around rugged cliffs.
+After setting the social and political scene with a memorable tour of Belfast's unique murals, the first few days of our walk feature the delights of Antrim and its coast which encompass some of Northern Ireland's finest visual experiences.
+These include the iconic Giant's Causeway and Rathlin Island with its colony of seals competing for attention with the haunting cries of seabirds soaring and diving around rugged cliffs.

 Walk Rating: Moderate.
 Spectacular coastal paths, unspoiled moorland, some hills.
 8-10 miles walking per day.

-The walk begins in Belfast with arrival at Belfast Central Station, and ends in Ballyliffin with departure from Belfast International Airport.
+The walk begins in Belfast with arrival at Belfast Central Station, and ends in Ballyliffin with departures from Londonderry Bus Station and George Best Belfast City Airport.

 We drive to the plateau behind our hotel and walk with spendid views of Scotland across the sea, down into Glenarm, one of the nine Glens of Antrim.
 We continue to the private Glenarm Castle with its beautiful park, home to the Earls of Antrim.
 We take lunch in the castle's gardens and enjoy a walk through the Earl's private garden and estate.
 This evening we have dinner at a private house in Larne.

 We drive to the Queen of Glens described as “Switzerland in Miniature” to explore the most dramatic of the nine Glens of Antrim, Glenariff.
-We pass waterfalls, gorges and woodland and continue to the famous famous Carrick-a-Rede rope bridge hanging precariously over an eighty feet chasm (crossing it is optional!).
-Then we head to the tiny, harbour village of Ballintoy and walk along the water's edge of the glorious sandy beach at White Park Bay.
+We pass waterfalls, gorges and woodland and continue to the famous Carrick-a-Rede rope bridge hanging precariously over an eighty feet chasm (crossing it is optional!).
+Then we head to the tiny, harbor village of Ballintoy and walk along the water's edge of the glorious sandy beach at White Park Bay.
+We end our day at our charming hotel in Bushmills.

 We pick up our trail to Ballycastle Bay where we take a ferry to fascinating Rathlin Island, eight miles off the coast towards Scotland.
 This boomerang shaped island has a particularly unspoilt environment which attracts geologists, botanists and birdwatchers alike and its very steadily rising population has reached just over 100!
 It is where Robert the Bruce retreated from Edward I (Longshanks) in 1306 and where, in 1898, Marconi made the world's first radio communication.